St. John's University -- New York, NY

 Barnard College of Columbia University – New York, NY

 Bachelor of Arts (B.A.); Psychology with Minors in Philosophy and Visual Arts

-My research focuses on the phenomenon of childhood social withdrawal.
+My research focuses on childhood and adolescent social withdrawal.
 For many children, playing and socializing with friends is a rewarding and enjoyable part of daily life.
 Peer relationships also play a critical role in childhood social development.
 However, some children fail to engage with others, sometimes isolating themselves on the periphery of the play group.
 Though isolative behavior can look very similar, we have come to understand that children may have differing motivations and feelings about their solitude, which in turn can impact their trajectory and outcomes.
 A child who is shy, for example, may avoid socializing as a result of fear of social judgment, while another child may simply prefer solitary play without feeling anxiety around peers.
 Though these two children are both playing alone, their motivation and associated personal and interpersonal experiences may be vastly different.
-I would like to have a better understanding of these phenomena through my research on childhood social withdrawal.

 Teaching and Lectures

 I currently teach Experimental Psychology at Hunter College, a four-credit lecture + lab course required of all undergraduate psychology majors.
 This course provides a broad overview of research practices in psychological science, including experimental design, ethical considerations, data collection, data analysis, methods of communicating results, literature searches, philosophy of science, and current directions in open and reproducible science.
 This is a challenging course, organized around the development and execution of four research projects.

 I enjoy giving lectures on open science and navigating the grad school application process to undergrad audiences.
 Please get in touch if you'd like me to present a guest lecture on one of these topics with your students.